Mylohyoid Muscle Cysts

 Blood Supply and Nerve Supply

-• Blood Supply: Primarily provided by small branches such as the submental branch of the facial artery and the mylohyoid branch, ensuring the muscle gets the oxygen and nutrients it needs.
+• Blood Supply: Primarily provided by small branches such as the submental branch of the facial and the mylohyoid branch, ensuring the muscle gets the oxygen and nutrients it needs.

 • Nerve Supply: Innervated by the nerve to mylohyoid, which comes as a branch of the inferior alveolar nerve (a branch of the mandibular division of the trigeminal nerve).